gwbres/adi-ad9546/README.md

 Initializes chipset for nominal operation.
 This macro is intended to be called once per configuration (like boot time).

-### Chipset calibration

-Calibrates chipset for nominal operation.
-This macro is intended to be called once per session.

 ## Chipset status